ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 # Serializations

-Each disclosed payload MUST be base64url encoded when preparing it to be serialized.
-The headers and proof are also individually base64url encoded.

-JWP supports a Compact Serialization inspired by JWS.
-This serialization represents one or more JSON-based Protected Headers, multiple payloads, and a single proof.
+JWP defines two serializations: Compact Serialization and CBOR Serialization.
+Both serializations represent one or more Protected Headers, multiple Payloads, and a single Proof value.

-A CBOR-based serialization is also defined, which uses the CBOR for describing Header Parameters.
-While this supports the same data model and algorithms, the difference in header representations does not allow interchangeability with Compact Serialization.
+JWP Compact Serialiation provides a JSON-based, space-efficient encoding of a JWP in URL-safe characters.
+JWP CBOR Serialization provides a compact CBOR-based encoding for more constrained environments.

 ## Compact Serialization {#CompactSerialization}

-The compact serialiation provides a JSON-based, space-efficient encoding of a JWP in URL-safe characters.
-In addition to the alphabet of unpadded BASE64 URL-safe encoding, it uses the "." and "~" characters as separators.
+JWP Compact Serialiation provides a JSON-based encoding of a JWP, expressed in URL-safe characters.
+In addition to the alphabet of unpadded BASE64URL-safe encoding, Compact Serialization uses the "." and "~" characters as separators.
+This serialization is inspired by JWS.

 The Protected Header MUST be JSON-formatted for Compact Serialization.
 This includes both headers sets in presented form.